BrenanMarenger/Capstone-Project/README.md

 ## TODO
-* Tailwind for Styling
+* Bootstrap or Vuetify for Styling
+* Loading page/animations
+* Profile system for each account
 * Debug and clean code
 * Passport for better authenticaiton
 * Vitest for testing
 * Rating system to display number of like/top rated videos
-* Profile system for each account
 * Video scrubbing
-* Loading page/animations
 * Describe features with code and in-app examples